Home/Insights/Data Architecture

 BigQuery's row-level security ensures agents access only appropriate memories.
 Organizations implement fine-grained access controls that restrict agents to specific operational domains, time periods, or data classifications.
 This security model enables safe multi-tenant agent deployments where different departments or clients share infrastructure.

-The Continuous Operation phase of the Hendricks Method includes regular security audits of agent memory access.
+The Operate phase of the Hendricks Method includes regular security audits of agent memory access as the system runs in production.
 Financial services firms implement memory access policies that ensure trading agents cannot access insider information while still leveraging market pattern analysis.

 Audit Trails and Compliance